Fallenstedt/Coffee-Bot/README.md

 # coffee_bot

 Have a coffee station at work?
 Want to alert your team that there is a fresh pot of hot, tasty, delicious coffee ready?
-With a press of a button, you can send a slack message to your Slack App to alert your them!
+With a press of a button, you can send a slack message to your Slack App to alert your team!

 ![Coffee bot example](./COFFEE_BOT.gif)